-Radford University uses Project Concert for documentation of NP student clinical experiences and evaluations.
-Preceptors will complete a mid-term evaluation and preceptors will complete an electronic final evaluation in the clinical documentation system.
+Radford University uses Typhon for documentation of NP student clinical experiences and evaluations.
+Faculty will complete a mid-term evaluation during their site visit and preceptors will complete an electronic final evaluation in the clinical documentation system.
 Evaluations should be done after reviewing the student's chart work, hearing their reports of patient cases, implementing the treatment plan, and consulting with other staff members who have worked closely with the student.
 Deficiencies as well as strengths should be frankly discussed with the student.
 A faculty member may also evaluate the student during a site visit.
 Your evaluations should consider the student with respect to other students at the same level of training.